brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Some small moving parts.
 High level of detail.
 Sharp edges.
 Sword (special case), Automaton.
 Automatons
 Buying an Automaton is not like buying a car.
-It�s more like buying a pet.
+It's more like buying a pet.
 Not only are there physical attributes to account for but there is also a personality to decide upon.
 It is personality that is most important to most people.
 Every Automaton is different.
 Buying an Automaton follows these steps:
 Choose either new or second hand
 Choose a Model
 Decide on a name
 Select a Personality Template
 Add Skills
 New or Second Hand
 Brand new Automatons begin with plain personalities, whereas second hand, older Automatons can have quite extreme personalities formed by their experiences.
 Due to their quirky nature (and better Skills), older Automatons are more expensive than new ones.
-Older Automatons also appear to have more �common sense�, because they are used to operating in a human world.
+Older Automatons also appear to have more 'common sense', because they are used to operating in a human world.
 New Automatons are treated like children that have a gift for a few defined subjects but are terrible in general social situations.
 The Appendix of this book shows new Automatons only.
 To make up a second hand one, use the given new ones, reduce the hit points to indicate damage, set the personality as an extreme version of one of the templates and add some Skills.
 To calculate cost, make up the Automaton as if it is new and then multiply using the following table.
 For really old Automatons (100 years or more), then their value can be just about anything.
 The Auto can be too eccentric to be useful to anyone or be very knowledgeable and thus priceless.
-The affect of an Automaton�s age on its value
+The affect of an Automaton's age on its value
 Age (years)	Value Multiplier
 1-5	x 1
 6-20	x 2